Corporate Boardroom Diversity: Why Are We Still Talking About This?

 Lawrence J. Trautman

 What exactly is board diversity and why does it matter?
-How does diversity fit in an attempt to build the best board for an organization?
+How does diversity fit in an attempt to build the best board for any organization?
 What attributes and skills are required by law and what mix of experiences and talents provide the best corporate governance?
 Even though most companies say they are looking for diversity, why has there been such little progress?
 Are required director attributes, which are a must for all boards, consistent with future diversity gains and aligned with achieving high performance and optimal board composition?
-How might women and people of color best cultivate the skills necessary to make themselves attractive and productive board directors?
+How might women and people of color best cultivate these skills necessary to make themselves attractive candidates and productive board directors?

 Number of Pages in PDF File: 86

 JEL Classification: D63, D70, D71, G30, G34, J16, J44, J70, K22, K40, K49, L20, M10, M14, M40, M50

-Date posted: April 30, 2012 ; Last revised: September 26, 2012
+Date posted: April 30, 2012 ; Last revised: January 18, 2016